Quantum Advantage for Shared Randomness Generation: Results

 \subsubsection{Free resources}

 A source of shared randomness is specified by a bipartite probability distribution $P(\mathcal{X},\mathcal{Y})\equiv\{ p(x,y)~|~x\in\mathcal{X},~y\in\mathcal{Y}\}$, where $\mathcal{X}$ and $\mathcal{Y}$ are the parts of the shared variable accessible by spatially separated parties Alice and Bob, respectively.
 Probability distributions of the product form $P(\mathcal{X},\mathcal{Y})=P(\mathcal{X})Q(\mathcal{Y})$ are considered as free resources/states as each of the shared variables follows an independent probability distribution and consequently information of one does not provide any knowledge about the other.
-Unlike the resource theories of quantum entanglement \cite{Horodecki2009} or quantum coherence \cite{Winter2016} the set $\mathcal{F}_{SR}$ of free states does not form a convex set.
+Unlike the resource theories of quantum entanglement \cite{Horodecki2009} or quantum coherence \cite{Winter2016} the set $\mathcal{F}_{SR}$ of free states does not form a {convex set in this case}.

 In an operational theory, shared randomness between Alice and Bob can be obtained from a shared bipartite system by performing local measurement on their respective parts.
-The state space of such a system, in a convex operational theory, is given by $\Omega_A\otimes\Omega_B$, where $\Omega_K$ be the marginal state space which is a convex compact subset embedded in some real vector space $V_K$; $K\in\{A,B\}$ \cite{Hardy2001,Barrett2007,Chiribella2011}.
-For instance, state space of $d$-level classical system is the $d$-simplex embedded in $\mathbb{R}^{d-1}$, whereas for $d$-dimensional quantum system it is $\mathcal{D}(\mathbb{C}^d)\subset\mathbb{R}^{d^2-1}$; $\mathcal{D}(\mathcal{H})$ denotes the set of density operators acting on the Hilbert space $\mathcal{H}$ associated with the system.
-For simplexes the choice of tensor product is unique (results in another higher level simplex) which is not the case for other convex sets \cite{Namioka1969,Barker1976,Barker1981,Aubrun2019}.
+The state space of such a system, in a convex operational theory, is given by $\Omega_A\otimes\Omega_B$, where $\Omega_K$ be the convex compact marginal state space embedded in some real vector space $V_K$; $K\in\{A,B\}$ \cite{Hardy2001,Barrett2007,Chiribella2011}.
+For instance, the state space of $d$-level classical system is the $d$-simplex embedded in $\mathbb{R}^{d-1}$, whereas for $d$-level quantum system it is $\mathcal{D}(\mathbb{C}^d)\subset\mathbb{R}^{d^2-1}$; $\mathcal{D}(\mathcal{H})$ denotes the set of density operators acting on the Hilbert space $\mathcal{H}$ associated with the system.
+While considering the state space for a composite system by taking tensor product of component state space of the subsystems, it is important to note that the choice of tensor product is unique for simplex, which is not the case for other convex sets \cite{Namioka1969,Barker1976,Barker1981,Aubrun2019}.